fedebuonco/meemo/README.md

 # meemo

-meemo is a 1kLOC Memory scanner with no deps.
+meemo is a 1kLOC memory scanner.
+It has no third party dependencies (not even curses).

+TODO add gif showing it

-When I was a kid I loved playing pinball on windows xp.
+When I was a kid I loved playing "3D Pinball for Windows – Space Cadet" on windows xp.
-After i discovered cheat engine I had the best score in the house :)
+To have the highscore in the house, I started using [cheat engine](https://www.cheatengine.org/).
+meemo is a micro version of it.

+## Usage
+It requires `sudo` since it uses the `process_vm_readv` and `process_vm_writev` syscalls.
+More info about them [here](https://man7.org/linux/man-pages/man2/process_vm_readv.2.html)

+`sudo meemo <pid>`

-Roadmap
+## Roadmap

-- Search for bytes (int32, int64, etc)
+- Extend the search to allow for other types (int32, int64, etc)
-- Narrow search with multiple iterations
+- Narrow search with multiple iterations using (higher, lower, not, etc)
-- Write bytes

-// Find current mapped regions using maps
-// Iterate through those regions and use process_vm_readv() to read them
-// Use memchr to find portion of memory
-// Store them and later perform multiple searches to restric them
-// Allow the user to write them
+- Go back to previous searches
+- Save pointers on a scratchpad

+## Why

+I was inspired by Salvatore Sanfilippo's [Kilo](https://github.com/antirez/kilo) a <1kLOC text editor.